On September 25th, 2024, we released v2 of the Apps SDK. To learn what’s new and how to upgrade, see Migration FAQ and Migration guide.

 Create apps that import data from external sources.

-Developing a Data Connector intent
+Creating a Data Connector

-Step 1: Enable the Data Connector intent
+Step 1: Enable the intent

-1. Navigate to an app via the Your apps(opens in a new tab or window) page
+1. Navigate to an app via the Your apps(opens in a new tab or window) page.

-2. On the Configuration page, find the Intents section
+2. On the Configuration page, find the Intents section.

-3. Toggle Data Connector to the On position
+3. Toggle Data Connector to the On position.

 Step 2: Enable the required permissions